New and Returning Student Information

 Noise Considerations

-Urbana residential neighborhoods are quiet.
 By ordinance, noise may not be heard beyond the property limits of your home.
-This means that large parties with loud music will likely result in a visit from police and a warning or citation.
-Please be considerate of your neighbors.
-If you are bothered by unreasonable noise, please call 217/384-2320.
+If you are bothered by unreasonable noise, please call 217-384-2320.

 No Indoor Furniture on Porches

-After a 2010 house fire caused the death of a young woman, Urbana joined Champaign and other cities in banning the use of indoor upholstered furniture on porches.
-Porch fires from smoldering cigarettes on such furniture quickly get out of control before indoor smoke alarms can warn residents.
+After a 2010 house fire caused the death of a young woman, Urbana banned the use of indoor upholstered furniture on porches.

 Complaints